Austria: Early 20th century

 On 21 October 1918, the elected German members of the Reichsrat (parliament of Imperial Austria) met in Vienna as the Provisional National Assembly for German Austria (Provisorische Nationalversammlung für Deutschösterreich).
-On 30 October the assembly founded the Republic of German Austria by appointing a government, called Staatsrat.
-This new government was invited by the Emperor to take part in the decision on the planned armistice with Italy, but refrained from this business.
+On 30 October the assembly founded the Republic of German-Austria by appointing a government, called Staatsrat.
+This new government was invited by the Emperor to take part in the decision on the planned armistice with Italy but refrained from this business.

 This left the responsibility for the end of the war, on 3 November 1918, solely to the emperor and his government.
-On 11 November, the emperor, advised by ministers of the old and the new governments, declared he would not take part in state business any more; on 12 November, German Austria, by law, declared itself to be a democratic republic and part of the new German republic.
+On 11 November, the emperor, advised by ministers of the old and the new governments, declared he would not take part in state business any more; on 12 November, German-Austria, by law, declared itself to be a democratic republic and part of the new German republic.
 The constitution, renaming the Staatsrat as Bundesregierung (federal government) and Nationalversammlung as Nationalrat (national council) was passed on 10 November 1920.

 The Treaty of Saint-Germain of 1919 (for Hungary the Treaty of Trianon of 1920) confirmed and consolidated the new order of Central Europe which to a great extent had been established in November 1918, creating new states and altering others.
-The German-speaking parts of Austria which had been part of Austria-Hungary were reduced to a rump state named The Republic of German-Austria (German: Republik Deutschösterreich), though excluding the predominantly German-speaking South Tyrol.
-The desire for Anschluss (annexation of Austria to Germany) was a popular opinion shared by all social circles in both Austria and Germany.
+The German-speaking parts of Austria which had been part of Austria-Hungary were reduced to a rump state named the Republic of German-Austria (German: Republik Deutschösterreich), though excluding the predominantly German-speaking South Tyrol.
+The desire for the annexation of Austria to Germany was a popular opinion shared by all social circles in both Austria and Germany.
 On 12 November, German-Austria was declared a republic, and named Social Democrat Karl Renner as provisional chancellor.
-On the same day it drafted a provisional constitution that stated that "German-Austria is a democratic republic" (Article 1) and "German-Austria is an integral part of the German reich" (Article 2).
+On the same day it drafted a provisional constitution that stated that "German-Austria is a democratic republic" (Article 1) and "German-Austria is an integral part of the German Reich" (Article 2).
 The Treaty of Saint Germain and the Treaty of Versailles explicitly forbade union between Austria and Germany.
 The treaties also forced German-Austria to rename itself as "Republic of Austria" which consequently led to the first Austrian Republic.

-Over 3 million German-speaking Austrians found themselves living outside the new Austrian Republic as minorities in the newly formed or enlarged states of Czechoslovakia, Yugoslavia, Hungary, and Italy.
-These included the provinces of South Tyrol (which became part of Italy) and German Bohemia (Czechoslovakia).
-The status of German Bohemia (Sudetenland) later played a role in sparking the Second World War.
+Over three million German-speaking Austrians found themselves living outside the new Austrian Republic as minorities in the newly formed or enlarged states of Czechoslovakia, Yugoslavia, Hungary, and Italy.
+These included the provinces of South Tyrol, and German Bohemia.
+The status of German Bohemia and Sudetenland later played a role in World War II.